TobiasGruening/ARU-Net/README.md

 + Workflow
     + full training workflow to parametrize and train your own models
     + contains different models, data augmentation strategies, loss functions
-    + training on specific GPU, this enables the training of several models on a multi GPU system
+    + training on specific GPU, this enables the training of several models on a multi GPU system in parallel
-    + to train efficiently on GPUs with arbitrarily sized images the "TF_CUDNN_USE_AUTOTUNE" is disabled
+    + easy validation for trained model eitehr using classical or ema-shadow weights

 Please cite his [[1]](#a-two-stage-method-for-text-line-detection-in-historical-documents) if you find this repo useful and/or use this software for own work.